spring4d/benchmark/README.md

 - file output
 - multithreaded testing

+Known issues:

+- does not compile on < 10.1 - I went a bit fancy with helpers that were broken before
+- exception when calculating complexity but had a test with n=0

 The content of the README is mostly copied from the Google Benchmark project with some first modifications to show the correct Syntax in Delphi.

 I developed and tested with Delphi 10.4.2 but I am aiming to target XE7 and higher.
 The syntax for the benchmark code is using inline variables.